johnyoakum/MMSMIAMI_Automated_Imaging/README.md

 * Choose the Default Task Sequence that you would like to use
 * Choose the Default Application Profile that you our like to use
 * Click 'Add Computer'

+> The default computer setup is for when the automated provisioning runs and the device falls within the given range, AND it is not provisioned in the portal.